justinmahar/SublimeCSAutocompletePlus/README.md

 ```

 * Method return type hints
   - If a variable is assigned to the return value of a method, type hinting can collected from that method.
 The method must have a single-line `#` comment on a previous line with the hint `@return [TYPE]`.
 This is a bonus convenience.
-Remember, you can always use the regular assignment type hinting mentioned above.
+Remember, you can always use the regular assignment type hinting mentioned above when assigning variables!

 ```
 	class Alligator